Skip to main menu Skip to main content

 0 Shares

 We are so proud of our ‘I Got This’ students of the week!
 They continue to persevere when their work gets hard!
-Don't forget to check out our Facebook and...
+Don't Forget to check out our Facebook and...

-Yay for Mondays!
-This year, we will start each week by introducing a different school faculty member in our new #MeetTheTeacherMonday posts.
-We hope this will help you get to know the fantastic...
+Yay for Fridays!
+This year, we will be introducing a different school faculty member in our new #TeacherFeatureFriday posts.
+We hope this will help you get to know the fantastic staff we have at...

 en_USEnglish